GateSID: Adaptive Gating for Balancing Semantic and Collaborative Signals in Recommendation: Introduction

 \section{Introduction}

-Recommendation systems heavily rely on historical user–item interaction data to capture user preferences \cite{zhou2018deep,chang2023twin,wang2021dcn,chen2019behavior}.
+Recommendation systems heavily rely on historical user–item interaction data to capture user preferences \cite{zhou2018deep,chang2023twin,wang2021dcn,chen2019behavior,wang2026sort}.
 Although collaborative filtering–based models excel at modeling frequent interactions, they inherently suffer from a severe Matthew effect \cite{wang2019sequential,nguyen2025multi,yang2025cold}.
 For cold-start items, the scarcity of interaction signals prevents the model from learning robust representations, resulting in persistent underexposure.
 As shown in Figure~\ref{fig:l2_norm}, we analyze the L2 norm distribution of item embeddings for all items versus new items.
 The results reveal that 20\% of new items have embeddings with an L2 norm of zero, due to extremely sparse user interactions.
-This sparsity severely undermines the ability of collaborative signals to learn meaningful representations for cold-start items.
+Furthermore, in Figure~\ref{fig:interaction} 46\% of the products in the dataset have only one user interaction record, reflecting typical long-tail distribution characteristics.
+This sparsity severely restricts collaborative representation learning: with so few interactions, the model lacks sufficient training signal to construct meaningful representations, making it inherently difficult to obtain reasonable vectors for new and long-tail products in particular.